Logarithmic regret for episodic continuous-time linear-quadratic reinforcement learning over a finite-time horizon: Introduction

-As alluded earlier, despite the rich literature on regret bounds of least-squares algorithms for ergodic LQ problems (see e.g., \cite{duncan1999adaptive,certainty_ben}), considering a finite-time horizon continuous-time problem under an episodic setting makes the mathematical framework completely different and requires new analytical techniques.
-For instance, our continuous-time least-squares algorithm constructs feedback controls via Riccati differential equations instead of the algebraic equations in \cite{certainty_ben}.
-Hence, one needs to explore the regularity and stability of the continuous-time Riccati equation, in order to establish the robustness of feedback controls.
+Different from the least-squares algorithms for the ergodic LQ problems (see e.g., \cite{duncan1999adaptive,certainty_ben}), our continuous-time least-squares algorithm constructs feedback controls via Riccati differential equations instead of the algebraic equations in \cite{certainty_ben}.
+Here, the regularity and stability of the continuous-time Riccati equation is analyzed in order to establish the robustness of feedback controls.

 Moreover, our analysis for the estimation error exploits extensively the sub-exponential tail behavior of the least-squares estimators.
-This probabilistic approach differs from the asymptotic sublinear regret analysis in \cite{duncan1999adaptive}; it enables us to establish the concentration inequality for the error bound and subsequently the exact order of the logarithmic regret bound.
+This probabilistic approach differs from the asymptotic sublinear regret analysis in \cite{duncan1999adaptive}; it establishes the exact order of the logarithmic regret bound by the concentration inequality for the error bound.

-Our analysis also exploits an important self-exploration property of finite-time horizon LQ-RL problems, namely, the time-dependent optimal feedback matrices ensure that the optimal state and control processes span the entire parameter space.
-This allows us to design exploration-free learning algorithms and achieve logarithmic regret bounds.
-In an ergodic LQ-RL problem, in contrast, a logarithmic regret bound cannot be achieved if the coefficient matrices of both state and control variables are unknown, as pointed out in \cite{cassel2020logarithmic,foster2020logarithmic, simchowitz2020naive}.
+{ In addition, our analysis also exploits an important self-exploration property of finite-time horizon continuous-time LQ-RL problems, for which the time-dependent optimal feedback matrices ensure that the optimal state and control processes span the entire parameter space.
+This property allows us to design exploration-free learning algorithms with logarithmic regret bounds.
+Furthermore, we provide explicit conditions on models that guarantees the successful identification of the unknown parameters with optimal feedback policies.
+This is in contrast to the identification conditions for logarithmic regret bounds in discrete-time infinite-time-horizon LQ problems.
+Our conditions apply to arbitrary finite time-horizon problems, without imposing sparsity or low-rankness conditions on system parameters as in \cite{kazem2018adaptive,faradonbeh2020input} or requiring these parameters to be partially known to the controller as in \cite{cassel2020logarithmic,foster2020logarithmic}. }